Information for students, faculty and staff regarding COVID-19. (Updated: 17 June 2020)

 The first is about peace and peacebuilding.
-I'm currently working with a number of colleagues in the research program Varieties of Peace, which looks at what peace is and how it can be perceived and manifested in different situations, as well as how it can be analysed and measured.
+I'm interested in the causes of peace as well as how peace can be analysed and measured.

 Secondly, I'm interested in how forced migration is affected by war and peace, and vice versa.
-I wrote my doctoral dissertation about this, and I have a contribution on the subject in the book Om krig och fred (On War and Peace), edited by Aggestam and Höglund, which we use at the entry-level course in peace and conflict studies.
+I wrote my doctoral dissertation about this, and I have a contribution on the subject in the book Om krig och fred (On War and Peace) which we use at the entry-level course in peace and conflict studies.

-I'm also interested in the UN, and in particular the Security Council and its work in relation to peace and war.
+I also do research on the UN, in particular the Security Council and its work in relation to peace and war.
 I have written about the development over time of the Security Council's work, with a particular focus on its resort to chapter VII of the UN Charter.

-I have worked in two international observer missions in conflict areas: one year in Macedonia as a political analyst and liaison officer for the European Union Monitoring Mission (EUMM), and one year in the West Bank as an observer and public relations officer for the Temporary International Presence in Hebron (TIPH).
+I have worked in two international observer missions in conflict areas: one year in North Macedonia as a political analyst and liaison officer for the European Union Monitoring Mission (EUMM), and one year in Palestine as an observer and public relations officer for the Temporary International Presence in Hebron (TIPH).